I taste something you don’t see

-Dinner in the Dark brings blind and sighted people closer together, breaks down barriers and opens up a completely new approach to drinks and food for the sighted public.
+Dinner in the Dark brings blind and sighted people closer together, breaks down barriers and opens up a completely new approach to drinks and food for the sighted audience.

-To start the evening, you will be greeted with a small aperitif in the bright foyer of Dialoghaus.
+To start the evening, there will be a small aperitif in the bright foyer of the Dialoghaus.

-Look forward to pure enjoyment that combines various seasonal delicacies not only on your plates, but also on your tongue to a real taste explosion.
+The next two hours will be all about challenging and rewarding your taste buds.
+Look forward to pure indulgence, combining various seasonal delicacies not only on your plates, but also on your tongue to create a real taste explosion.

-The original idea for Dinner in the Dark was born during the Avignon Theater Festival in 1993.
+The original idea for Dinner in the Dark came about as part of the Avignon Theater Festival in 1993.